 The United States established diplomatic relations with Panama in 1903 following its declaration of independence from Colombia.
 That year, through the Hay/Bunau-Varilla Treaty, the United States was granted rights to a zone spanning the country to build, administer, fortify and defend an inter-oceanic canal.
 The Panama Canal opened in 1914.
 In 1977, the Torrijos-Carter Treaties were signed to set basic governing standards for the Canal through 1999 and guarantee its permanent neutrality.
 These treaties went into effect in 1979 and on December 31, 1999, Panama assumed full jurisdiction over the Canal.

 Changes in Panama's government and tensions over the canal led to the interruption of diplomatic relations several times during the 20th century.
-From 1987-1989, relations deteriorated sharply under the rule of Manuel Noreiga.
-During Operation Just Cause in 1989, U.S. troops entered Panama and captured Noreiga, who would not cede power following elections.
+From 1987-1989, relations deteriorated sharply under the rule of Manuel Noriega.
+During Operation Just Cause in 1989, U.S. troops entered Panama and captured Noriega, who would not cede power following elections.